top of page

 For each area of our body we will flag symptoms that we do not want to be feeling either during or immediately after our back bend.
 These are listed in each section as yellow flags (ie. stop movement immediately, monitor the symptoms and speak to a healthcare professional) or as red flags (i.e seek medical assistance immediately).

 If you have a pre-existing medical condition/injury or you’re unsure as to whether back bending is suitable for you, then chat to your healthcare professional and contortion/flexibility coach to decide.
-This blog is not tailored healthcare advice nor does it provide you with tailored advice so that you can determine if you’re medically clear to backbend.
-And remember, pain is never ok in contortion.
+This blog series is not tailored healthcare/medical advice nor does it provide you with tailored advice so that you can determine if you’re medically clear to backbend.
+And remember, pain is never ok in contortion or flexibility.
+Please seek direct guidance from your healthcare professional.
+Remember our online healthcare team are always here to help.

 Ok, now that the ground rules are set, let’s begin!